 computers now to integrate all the forces in a given section without

-has produced two books defining the analytical approach outline above.
+has produced two books defining the true analytical approach outline above.
 These

 R. V., Structural Analysis: The Analytical Method, 1st ed.,CRC

 Jarquio, R. V., Analytical Method in Reinforced Concrete, 1st

 ed., Universal Publishers, Boca Raton, Florida, 2004.
 (Terminated)

 Anyone interested in the truth and the true analytical approach

 may consult these books and questions maybe emailed to the author as